SGcoder120/Stage-Storm/README.md

-# WEB103 Project 3 - UnityGrid Plaza
+# WEB103 Project 3 - Stage Storm

 Submitted by: **Shivesh Gupta**

-About this web app: **UnityGrid Plaza is a locations-and-events app that lets users browse venues, filter events, and view event details with time remaining.**
+About this web app: **Stage Storm is a locations-and-events app that lets users browse venues, filter events, and view event details with time remaining.**

 Time spent: **10** hours